The Last of the Vegetables

 Sometimes, I think that my best cooking skill is pulling together bits and pieces of ingredients--something akin to the Food Network show Chopped.
 This is how today's recipe came together.
 On a recent Sunday afternoon, the temperatures dropped to fire-building weather, so my Dewey built a fire.
 One week away from going off on a two-week vacation, I found lots of vegetables in the refrigerator.
 I needed to find a use for them.
 Salad!
 No, not comfort food.
 Soup?
 Absolutely, but I needed something with a creamy consistency for the comforting mouth feel.Fortunately I keep good quality canned beans in the pantry, so I could add them to the veg towards the end.
 This way they would still be firm, but they would soften enough to release some of their starch.
 Perfect.
 Click here for the recipe.

 I shared the soup with friends.
 They wanted the recipe and asked how I managed to keep the vegetables tender but firm.
-As you'll see in my recipe, how you cut the vegetables and when you add them to the pots makes a difference.
+As you'll see in my recipe, how you cut the vegetables and when you add them to the pot makes a difference.
 The key to great flavor is having quality vegetables and using enough salt.

 Everything is cooked over high heat.